Employment Application Process

-FCF processes applications and informs Projects of new applicants.
+FCF Operations team processes application and informs Project Director(s) of new applicants.

 Project Directors are then given opportunity to confirm or defer employment.

-If confirmed, a letter of acceptance would be sent to the applicant.
+If confirmed, a letter of acceptance is emailed to the applicant.

-From there, the applicant will proceed to the on-boarding process as instructed by the FCF Hiring Team.
+From there, the applicant will proceed to the on-boarding process as instructed by the FCF Operations team.